shnela/ml_runner/README.md

 ## Prerequisite
 SECRET_KEY required (https://pinetools.com/random-string-generator)
 Add it in pyCharm config run.
+Show dict `del` in python.
+Show session in html

 ## Assignments
 * Display name of logged in user in top right corner, or 'Unknown'